 Neil Harrison Superintendent

-Neil has worked at Turnstone for over 16 years and previously traveled the world building with shotcrete.
+Neil has worked at Turnstone for over sixteen years and previously traveled the world building with shotcrete.
 Specific project credits include the Oceanographic City of Arts and Sciences of Valencia, Spain and the Kuwait Scientific Center in Kuwait.
 Neil more recently managed the Humboldt Penguin Exhibit at Seattle's Woodland Park Zoo, winner of the AZA Best Exhibit Award in 2010.
 He also drives the loudest and sweetest sounding truck of the Turnstone fleet.

 Head of Operations

-Brandon has been living with shotcrete since the amazing day he was birthed from a ready-mix truck.
-He has been flown around the world to work on concrete pumps and now he resides with Turnstone keeping our fleet of diesel motors running mean and clean.
+Brandon has been living with shotcrete since the amazing day he was birthed from a Ready-Mix truck.
+He has been flown around the world to work on concrete pumps, and now he resides with Turnstone keeping our fleet of diesel motors running mean and clean.

 The Turnstone crew is one of the most talented and professional groups of people you'll ever meet.
+They just can't help it.